libfuse/libfuse/README.md

     make -j8
     make install

+To run some self tests, you need a Python 3 environment with the [py.test](http://www.pytest.org/) module installed.
+To run the tests, execute

+    python3 -m pytest test/

 You may also need to add `/usr/local/lib` to `/etc/ld.so.conf` and/or run *ldconfig*.
 If you're building from the git repository (instead of using a release tarball), you also need to run `./makeconf.sh` to